Appeals court tosses 9/11 firefighters suit

 In the suit, the families claimed that the firefighters were unable to hear orders to evacuate the World Trade Center before it collapsed because the fire department radio system the city purchased from Motorola was faulty.
 They further alleged that the city and Motorola both were aware of the problems and didn’t do enough to fix them.

-The Commerce Department’s National Institute of Standards and Technology (NIST) issued a draft report last month that indicated a New York City Fire Department repeater manufactured by Motorola and located in the World Trade Center’s north tower worked properly on 9/11.
+The Commerce Department’s National Institute of Standards and Technology (NIST) issued a draft report in April that indicated a New York City Fire Department repeater manufactured by Motorola and located in the World Trade Center’s north tower worked properly on 9/11.